 Not wanting to duplicate existing programs, Karlys founded a fund through the Community Foundation of Frederick County.
 The funds would help women who needed money to better their own lives and the lives of their children.
 She gathered friends and business associates together and issued a challenge — pledge $3,000 over a period of three years ($1,000 per year) to help women and their children facing economic challenges in our community.
 The idea quickly caught on and in 2007 the first set of grants to nine Frederick nonprofits totaled $70,000.

-Today the Women's Giving Circle of Frederick County numbers over 400 members and has provided nearly $1,900,000 in grant funds to 58 local nonprofit organizations.
+Today the Women's Giving Circle of Frederick County numbers over 400 members and has provided over $2,100,000 in grant funds to 58 local nonprofit organizations.